BelieveDiffusion/tutorials/consistent_character_embedding/README.md

 # 2. Filtering input images

 You now have 400 _possibly_ good images that _possibly_ look like the character you're trying to create.
-If you want to skip the generation step above, here's a zip file of the 400 images I generated while writing this tutorial, together with their text files.

 The next step is to filter these 400 images down to ~150 _definitely_ good images to train with.
 Here's how I do that.

 ## Remove any images that are obviously off-prompt

 Here, I'd remove images where the character is clothed, or wearing jewelry, or has a non-matching hairstyle, or has their face off-screen, or the background isn't gray, or the arms / legs are funky, or there are multiple people, or… basically, anything that isn't what we asked for.

 Here's an example of some of the images I removed from my set of 400 at this step in the process.
-Note that I removed any images where the hairstyle did not have the requested bangs (fringe), to ensure consistency in the input images later on.
+Note that I removed any images where the hairstyle did not have the requested bangs (fringe), to ensure consistency in the training images later on.
 This first pass removed 45 images.
 (Check the image alt tags for the reasons why I removed them.)

 <img src="images/step_2a_example_removal_1.png" width="128" height="128" alt="Non-matching hairstyle (doesn't have bangs)">
 <img src="images/step_2a_example_removal_2.png" width="128" height="128" alt="Non-neutral background">